GoogleCloudPlatform/bigquery-utils/dataform/examples/dataform_udf_unit_test/tutorial.md

 ]);
 ```

-i.
-This function takes as arguments the string representing the name of the UDF
+The `generate_udf_test()` function takes the following two positional arguments:

-you are going to test and an array of Javascript objects where each object holds
+1. The first argument is a string representing the name of the UDF you will
-the input(s) and expected output for a test case.
+   test.
+You can either use the fully qualified UDF name (ex:

-ii.
-You can either use the fully qualified UDF name (ex: bqutil.fn.url_parse) or
+   `bqutil.fn.url_parse`) or just the UDF name (ex: `url_parse`).
+If you provide
-just the UDF name (ex: url_parse).
+   just the UDF name, the function will use the `defaultDatabase` and

-iii.
-If your UDF accepts inputs of different data types, you will need to group
+   `defaultSchema` values from your `dataform.json` file.

-your test cases by input data types with separate invocations
+1. The second argument is an array of Javascript objects where each object holds
-of `generate_udf_test().`
+   the UDF positional inputs and expected output for a test case.

 ### 7. Finally, run your tests to see if your UDF behaves as expected: